igorsobreira/eizzek/README.md

 Plugins
 =======

 A plugin is a way to make the bot do something.
-There are (will be) two types of plugins: simple and session plugins.

 Simple Plugins
 --------------

-A simple plugin is just a regex and a function that returns a string.
-There is an example in plugins/ping.py.
+A simple plugin is just a regex associated with a callabe that returs a ``defer.Deferred`` object.
+There are examples in eizzek/plugins.
+The first parameter is a dict with connection data (currenty just the message object).

-When a message arrives, if any simple plugin regex matches the function will be called.
-This is already working :)
+When a message arrives all the first regex that matches is called.

-SessionPlugin (IDEA)
+Session Plugin
 --------------------

 A session plugin works a bit different, the client starts a session using the plugin name:

-    client: use math
+    client: math
     eizzek: Wellcome to Math plugin

 from now on, all the messages typed are handled by the plugin:

     client: 3 + 4